Spinal cord injuries often result in lasting disabilities in the form of:

 Recovering from a spinal cord injury also includes an extensive rehabilitation period.
 This may include the support of physiotherapists, occupational therapists, nutritionists, social workers, and others.
 A patient may undertake this treatment at a hospital, a rehabilitation center, or both.

-Although surgical cures for spinal injuries are not possible, there are many experimental treatments for patients with spinal injuries.
+Although surgical cures for spinal injuries are not possible, many experimental treatments exist for patients with spinal injuries.
 These include epidural stimulation, retraining central nervous systems, exoskeleton suits, and functional electrical stimulation (FES).

 We Can Seek Justice for Your Spinal Cord Injury

 You shouldn’t have to pay for losses stemming from another party’s negligence.
-You shouldn’t have to manage a complicated legal case on your own, either.
+It would be best if you didn’t have to manage a complicated legal case on your own, either.

 Instead, you can partner with a spinal cord injury lawyer who can manage each of your case’s obligations by: